 So here’s a radical suggestion.
 Rather than seeking balance, we should be seeking Rest.
 After all, even the 2014 top seated cyclist, Alberto Contador Velasco, needs to come to a stop once in a while—if only to pick up his newest trophy.

-I know that it’s counter-intuitive to think that taking a time out from the balancing act, that we call our schedule, makes us more effective and productive, but the research proves it.
+I know that it’s counter-intuitive to think that taking a time-out from the balancing act, that we call our schedule, makes us more effective and productive, but the research proves it.

 “A new and growing body of multidisciplinary research shows that strategic renewal — including daytime workouts, short afternoon naps, longer sleep hours, more time away from the office and longer, more frequent vacations — boosts productivity, job performance and, of course, health.”
 Schwartz, Tony, Relax!
 You’ll Be More Productive, New York Times, February 9, 2013.

 So here’s something worth adding to your to do list for the day: Rest.
 And don’t be surprised if you find yourself feeling like your life comes suddenly into balance.
-Because, it seems that adding Rest to all the things that we’re already managing to balance throughout the day, might just be the best balancing act ever.
+Because, it seems that adding Rest to all the things that we’re already managing to balance throughout the day, might just be the best balancing act yet.